Assorion/FNF-Assorion-Engine-Mirror/README.md

 **5. More portable:**
 With less dependencies comes less problems when porting.
-Assorion has been compiled for Windows and Linux (32bit and 64bit), MacOS High Sierra, <a href="https://codeberg.org/Assorion/FNF-Assorion-XP-Compatible">Windows 2000</a>, and even NetBSD.
+Assorion has been compiled for Windows and Linux (32bit and 64bit), MacOS, <a href="https://codeberg.org/Assorion/FNF-Assorion-XP-Compatible">Windows 2000</a>, NetBSD, and even Haiku.

 # 🗒️ | Important Notes